Motif In Film Explained (With Examples)

 Mostly, motifs are thematic metaphors that are represented in a visual or auditory way – think about the green light in The Great Gatsby or the conch shell in Lord of the Flies.

-Motifs show up in the form of a single object that is seen repeatedly, like an old church that deteriorates over time, signifying a character losing their faith, or multiple occurrences of the same type of object, like clocks mentioned throughout the work, meaning time running out.
+Motifs show up in the form of a single object seen repeatedly, e.g., an old church that deteriorates over time (signifying a character losing their faith) or clocks (meaning time running out).

 Motifs are a distinctly powerful creative tool when used in films as well.

-Where the theme of a particular story is more abstract, a motif can bring the abstract into focus with a repeating visual metaphor.
+Where the theme of a particular story is more abstract, a motif can bring the abstract into focus with a repeating visual or auditory metaphor.

-Here are some examples from brilliant directors and how they use different types of motifs in their films.
+Here are some examples of brilliant directors and how they use different types of motifs in their films.

-A good example is an act of eating as a visual motif throughout one of his most famous films, 2001: A Space Odyssey, showing the connection between the apes at the beginning of the film and the human astronauts – drawing a correlation between the two as they connect to the theme of evolution.
+The eating in Stanley Kubrick’s 2001: A Space Odyssey connects the apes at the film’s beginning and the human astronauts – drawing a correlation between them as they connect to the theme of evolution.

 2001 a space odyssey 056